zikichombo/meta/README.md

 `A` must not have a tag which is more reliable than `B` in terms of pre-release notation.
 Note that dependencies in terms of imports is not the same thing as projected dependencies based on module roadmap.

+## Prerelease relation to major, minor, patch releases.
+Since pre-releases are characterised by the least reliable component, and it can be that the rest of the code needs patch release or minor version bumps, it is possible, even probable early on, that we will bump minor and patch release versions without reaching a full release.

 # Synchronisation at heads